quattor/quattor.github.com/_posts/2012-06-19-documentation-overview.md

 ****************************************************************
 ## panc

-`panc` is the pan language compiler, it compiles the declarative pan language to a nested tree structure in a variety of output formats including XML and JSON.
+`panc` is the Pan language compiler, it compiles the declarative Pan language to a nested tree structure in a variety of output formats including XML and JSON.

 The Quattor toolkit can use both XML and JSON both plain and gzipped, gzipped JSON is recommended due to small size and clarity.

-The compiler is normally invoked by some part of the tooling that makes up a CMDB, but can also be used standalone, see [the pan book](http://sourceforge.net/projects/quattor/files/panc/10.0/pan-book.pdf/download) for more details.
+The compiler is normally invoked by some part of the tooling that makes up a CMDB, but can also be used standalone, see [the Pan book](http://sourceforge.net/projects/quattor/files/Panc/10.0/pan-book.pdf/download) for more details.

 `panc` is implemented in a mixture of Java and Clojure and runs in a standard JVM, see [Cal's blog post](blog/2012/05/07/review-pan-in-clojure.html) for a peek at the internals.